HaeckDesign/triangle/README.md

 ## Support Resources ##

 If you have any problems with this theme, please feel free to submit a bug using the links below.
 If you've never submitted a bug before, heres a solid guide on [submitting a useful bug report](https://about.gitlab.com/blog/2019/01/09/marker-io-gitlab-integration/).
 If you have a feature request, you can dm us on twitter or include it in a donation note.
 Please keep in mind, we are a small team so priority must be given to paying clients and monthly contributors.
 If you'd like assistance customizing your specific project, feel free to [submit a project request](https://haeckdesign.com/contact) with appropriate details and we can email a rough estimate within a few days.
-If you like our work - [buy us a coffee](https://www.paypal.com/donate/?hosted_button_id=GLD2VR75PALJS), [give us a follow](https://haeckdesign.com/contact/social), or check out our premium "Golden Triangle" version (coming soon).
+If you like our work - [buy us a coffee](https://www.paypal.com/donate/?hosted_button_id=GLD2VR75PALJS) or [give us a follow](https://haeckdesign.com/contact/social).

 * Project Page:  https://haeckdesign.com/freebies/themes/triangle-ghost-theme
 * Project Wiki: https://gitlab.com/HaeckDesign/triangle-ghost-theme/-/wikis/home